 The wolf is a very clever animal.
 Their skulls are 20 % larger than a dog of the same size, and their brains are 10% larger than a dog.
 They have a complex system of communication, ranging from barks and whines to growls and howls.
 While they don't howl at the moon, they do howl more when it's lighter at night, which occurs more often when the moon is full.

 Wolves eat large hoofed mammals, like elk, deer, moose and caribou.
 Wolves are also known to eat rabbits, beaver and other small prey.
 Wolves are also scavengers and often eat animals that have died due to other causes like starvation and disease.

-Wolves were once common throughout all of North America but were killed in most areas of the United States by the mid 1930s.
+Wolves were once common throughout all of North America but were killed in most areas of the United States by the mid1930s.
 Today their range has been reduced to Canada and the following portions of the United States: Alaska, Idaho, Michigan, Minnesota, Montana, Wisconsin and Wyoming.
-Mexican wolves are found in New Mexico and Arizona.
+Mexican wolves can be found in New Mexico and Arizona.

 Click here to find out more about what's happening to wolves today, and learn about some of our favorite non-profit organizations that are doing great work to protect wolves and ensure their survival.

 I am a supportive member, and hopefully you'll join too.